IsSaudade/sopra_se/project-report.md

 - Player's private hole cards are only visible to themselves
 - Community card area clearly displays all shared cards
 - Card suits and values have clear visual distinction
-- Interface highlights the current best possible hand combination
+- Interface highlights winning hand at showdown
-- Players can check odds and possible hand types at any time

 **Priority:** Critical
-**Estimate:** 12h
+**Estimate:** 10h

 ### AI Integration

 #### ID: US10
 **Category:** AI Features
-**Story:** As a player, I want to receive AI-powered recommendations during gameplay so that I can improve my strategy and decision-making.
+**Story:** As a player, I want to receive basic AI-powered recommendations during gameplay so that I can improve my strategy.
 **Acceptance Criteria:**
-- AI assistant analyzes current game state and suggests possible moves
+- AI assistant provides simple odds calculations
-- Recommendations consider card synergies and opponent's likely strategies
-- Users can toggle AI assistance on/off and set skill level
+- Users can toggle AI assistance on/off
-- AI explains rationale behind recommendations
+- AI explains basic poker concepts to beginners
-- System integrates with DeepSeek or similar AI API

 **Priority:** High
-**Estimate:** 20h

-#### ID: US11
-**Category:** AI Features
-**Story:** As a player, I want the AI to help organize my card collection and suggest optimal deck builds based on my playstyle.
-**Acceptance Criteria:**
-- AI analyzes user's play history and preferred strategies
-- System suggests card combinations that complement user's style
-- AI provides deck improvement recommendations
-- Users can accept suggestions automatically or manually
-- AI explains rationale behind suggestions

-**Priority:** Medium
 **Estimate:** 16h

 #### ID: US12
 **Category:** AI Features
-**Story:** As a new player, I want to practice against an AI opponent of adjustable difficulty so that I can learn the game at my own pace.
+**Story:** As a new player, I want to practice against an AI opponent so that I can learn the game without pressure.
 **Acceptance Criteria:**
-- AI opponents available in multiple difficulty levels
+- AI opponents available in beginner difficulty
-- AI plays with realistic and varied strategies
+- AI plays with realistic basic strategies
-- Practice mode provides tips and explanations
+- Practice mode provides tips
-- Game results are recorded but don't affect official rankings
+- Game results don't affect official rankings
-- Practice sessions can be paused and resumed

 **Priority:** High
-**Estimate:** 24h
+**Estimate:** 20h

 ### Social and Community Features

 #### ID: US13
 **Category:** Social Features
-**Story:** As a player, I want to add friends and communicate with them so that I can build a gaming community and arrange matches.
+**Story:** As a player, I want to add friends so that I can arrange matches with people I know.
 **Acceptance Criteria:**
 - Users can send and accept friend requests
-- Friend list shows online status and current activity
+- Friend list shows online status
-- Users can send direct messages to friends
-- Users can invite friends to game rooms
+- Users can invite friends to poker tables
-- Players can block unwanted communications

-**Priority:** High
+**Priority:** Medium
-**Estimate:** 10h
+**Estimate:** 8h

 #### ID: US14
 **Category:** Social Features
-**Story:** As a competitive player, I want to view leaderboards and player statistics so that I can track my progress and set goals.
+**Story:** As a competitive player, I want to view win rate leaderboards so that I can track my progress.
 **Acceptance Criteria:**
-- Leaderboards show rankings by win rate, rating, or other metrics
+- Leaderboard shows rankings by win rate only
-- Users can filter leaderboards by time period or game mode
-- Personal statistics page shows detailed performance metrics
+- Personal statistics page shows basic performance metrics
-- Players can see their ranking history over time
+- Players can see their total hands played and win percentage
-- Option to make profile statistics public or private

 **Priority:** Medium
-**Estimate:** 8h
+**Estimate:** 6h

+### Additional Features

 #### ID: US15
-**Category:** Tournament Features
-**Story:** As a player, I want to create and participate in tournaments so that I can compete in a structured format with other players.
-**Acceptance Criteria:**
-- Users can create custom tournaments with various bracket formats
-- Tournament creator can set entry requirements and prizes
-- Players receive notifications about tournament progress
-- Tournament results are recorded and viewable in history
-- Integration with leaderboard system for ranking points

-**Priority:** Low
-**Estimate:** 30h

-### Additional Features

-#### ID: US16
-**Category:** Integration
-**Story:** As a user, I want to share my game results on social media so that I can showcase my achievements to friends outside the platform.
-**Acceptance Criteria:**
-- Integration with major social media platforms
-- Customizable sharing templates with game highlights
-- Privacy settings to control what information is shared
-- Ability to capture and share game replays or key moments
-- Links back to the game platform to encourage new sign-ups

-**Priority:** Low
-**Estimate:** 6h

-#### ID: US17
 **Category:** Accessibility
-**Story:** As a player with visual impairments, I want accessibility features so that I can enjoy the game equally.
+**Story:** As a player with visual impairments, I want basic accessibility features so that I can enjoy the game.
 **Acceptance Criteria:**
-- High contrast mode and customizable text sizes
+- High contrast mode for cards and betting controls
-- Screen reader compatibility for UI elements
-- Audio cues for important game events
+- Larger text option for important game information
-- Keyboard shortcuts for all game actions
+- Simple keyboard shortcuts for common actions
-- Settings are saved to user profile

 **Priority:** Medium
-**Estimate:** 12h
+**Estimate:** 8h